goto-eof/elisys-esp32-alarm-clock-rust/README.md

 During my tests I had some issues with my WiFi network, so that i tried to adapt the code in a way to make the device always connected to internet.

+I tested on ESP32-DevKitC and developed on Ubuntu.
+If you have environment configuration issues, take a look [here](https://dodu.it/esp32-rust-configure-environment-linux-ubuntu/).

 If you found a bug, please ping me [here](https://andre-i.eu/#contactme).